BRABANÇONNE, LA

 Year: 1830

 Lacking any reference to Belgian independence, just a plea to the Dutch king William to lend an ear to the problems down south (Dignes enfants de la Belgique).
 Those lyrics were outdated soon as the September resurgence broke out.
 A Nouvelle Brabançonne with music by Van Campenhout was published between October and December 1830.
 Part of the coda quotes from La Marseillaise: the French national anthem was a model for the Brabançonne (Ask Yves Leterme!).
 Originally Jenneval thought La Bruxelloise was a better title, but alas already in use.
 Jenneval is an alias for Hippolyte Louis Alexandre Dechet.
 Frans Van Campenhout was first a violIst, then a singer in the Monnaie.
-Part of the original lyrics are printed in Louis Peter Grijp's Muziekgeschiedenis der Nederlanden (Pelckmans) and can be heard on the cd-rom.
+Part of the original lyrics are printed in Louis Peter Grijp's Muziekgeschiedenis der Nederlanden (Pelckmans) and can be heard on the CD-rom.

 Covers: